FSMargoo/Vedo-Renderer/README.md

 Since SKSL doesn't provide a natural variable length array uniform support, I added a `Vedo::Shader` as a wrapper of SKSL. `Vedo::Shader` accept a variant of SKSL I call it "Vedo Shader".

-Vedo Shader will process the shader code first, by using `Vedo::Shader::Link` method to bind a constant value with shader.
+Vedo Shader will process the shader code first, by using `Vedo::Shader::BindUniform` method to bind a constant value with shader.
 Shader being written in Vedo Shader will be like:

 ```GLSL
 const int length = $Length$;